The first Thursday in May is World Password Day.

 There is certainly no shortage of web sites and articles discussing the importance of strong passwords, including sites like PasswordDay.org where you can get important information on how to create and manage your passwords.
 They even invite you to take the World Password Day quiz, to help you know if you practice safe password habits.

-Even though we have heard it numerous times, many people still do not practice safe password habits, as evidenced by this list of the top 10 most common passwords used in 2017 as compiled by Keeper Security, Inc.:
+Even though we have heard it numerous times, many people still do not practice safe password habits, as evidenced by this list of the top 10 most common passwords used in 2018 as compiled by password security company Splashdata.:

 Do any of these look familiar?
 If so, why not use World Password Day as your opportunity to secure your digital life by following these simple steps.